-The top 21 fried chicken in Toronto by neighbourhood
+The top 25 fried chicken in Toronto by neighbourhood

 The Fry is home to some of Toronto's most popular Korean fried chicken.
 Opt for the Green Onion Chicken, it's the most popular.
 This mound of fried chicken comes lightly sauced and bedecked with large quantities of green onion.

-Formerly McRamyun, Mo'Ramyun offers up a classic chicken katsu, plus fusion recipes like chicken wings coated in crispy crushed noodles.

-The TFC, a.k.a Tawainese Fried Chicken at Kanpai boasts a crispy skin dusted in spices and finished with fresh toppings including cilantro, scallions and chili peppers.
+Wasted Youth Bar is much more than a destination for stiff cocktails.
+Housed inside is Nashville hot chicken spot Five Points Hot Chicken.
+Get your fried chicken spiced in mild, medium, hot, extra hot or devil’s breath.

+The chipotle fried chicken at Woodhouse Brew Pub never disappoints.
+Three boneless, spicy pieces are served with a dreamy Alabama white sauce made with horseradish, mayo, honey and black pepper.

 Buttermilk fried chicken can be found in the Pit Master Platter at The Carbon Bar.
-It's served alongside pork ribs, beef brisket, pickles, fries, and chipotle mayo.
+It's served alongside pork ribs, beef brisket, pickles, fries and chipotle mayo.

 Morgans on the Danforth does fried chicken southern style.
 It comes with three pieces of chicken, slaw and sriracha honey, with your choice of jalapeno corn bread, garlic mashed potatoes or fries.

-Make your way to Sherway Gardens to get your hands on Union Chicken's secret menu item Uncle Ray's Lightning Chicken.
-Fried chicken comes slathered in a house-made habanero, cayenne and chicken fat sauce.

-Momofuku Noodle Bar's fried chicken is a large format meal featuring one southern-style fried chicken and one done Korean style.
-It's meant to feed groups of four to eight and it comes with scallion pancakes, sauces and sides.
+Momofuku Noodle Bar's fried chicken is done Korean-style with garlic, chili, ginger and scallion.
+The dish will set you back $55 and is meant to be devoured with a group.

+Joe Bird is a jack-of-all-trades spot for chicken.
+The fried variety is served on its own with a side or if you really want to indulge opt for it with waffles and maple bourbon coffee sauce.

 The southern fried chicken dish at The Mugshot Tavern comes with a lot of food.
-Each order includes a trimmed half chicken battered and fried crisp, plus broccoli slaw and mac 'n' cheese (or your choice of side).
+Each order includes a trimmed half chicken battered and fried crisp, plus mac 'n' cheese and chicken gravy.

-The Yardbird at Roux can be had one of three ways.
-Order this southern-style chicken with waffles and bourbon maple syrup, with spicy slaw and mash, or with grits.
+Chica’s Nashville Hot Chicken is bringing their version of gigantic, crunchy, fiery hot fried chicken to Toronto.
+Meals start at one piece with your choice of breast or thigh, served with one side, white bread, pickles and their buttermilk ranch dip.

+The fried chicken at Love Chix is available in a variety of ways.
+Get it in a five-piece plate, a sandwich or done family-style served with hot honey sauce and ranch.

 The Dirty Bird distinguishes itself from the rest of the flock with its signature northern-style fried chicken.
-Orders range from two piece combos all the way up to 10 pieces with three sides.
+Orders range from two-piece combos all the way up to 10 pieces with three sides.
 Or grab your fried chicken in a sandwich or even with waffles.

-Cluck Clucks boasts some of the best fried chicken in the city.
-Fried chicken is available by the piece, on a waffle and on a sandwich.
+Cluck Clucks boasts some of the tastiest fried chicken in the city.
+Fried chicken is available by the piece, on a waffle and or loaded in a sandwich.

-Delectable brunch isn't the only offering at White Brick Kitchen.
-It does classic buttermilk fried chicken with garlic bread and your choice of side.
-For $2 extra you can make it hot.

-Fried chicken done Japanese style is just one of several beer-friendly foods at Eulalie's Corner Store.
-It's accompanied by a cabbage and cheese pancake, Japanese mayo and okanomi sauce.
+Porchetta & Co. goes beyond tasty fried chicken sandwiches.
+They're also doing fried chicken meals with buttermilk biscuits, gravy, hot sauce and your choice of sides.

+Lims Chicken is the first ever Korean fried chicken chain, with origins in Korea reaching back to 1977.
+Order their original style or opt for something more sauced up with their hot flavour.

 Max's Restaurant hails from the Philippines, as does its 70-year-old recipe for fried chicken.
 Available by the half or whole bird, expect flavourful and moist seasoned poultry, fried to a perfect golden hue.
 A side of garlic rice is well advised.